KEY TAKEAWAYS

 Learn more about the importance of health insurance for visitors to Canada

-1 Pre-existing conditions in visitor insurance policy
+1. Pre-existing conditions in visitor medical insurance policy

 A pre-existing condition is any medical condition for which the visitor has received treatment or medication during a specific period before the policy’s effective date, such as chronic illnesses, heart disease, or diabetes.